nayan3090/Sudoku-Solver-Agent/README.md

 3. Activate the environment by running the following:

-    * *For  conda 4.6 and later versions on Linux/macOS/Windows, use* `$ conda activate aind`
+    * *For  conda 4.6 and later versions on Linux/macOS/Windows, use:*

+        `$ conda activate aind`

-    * *For conda versions prior to 4.6 on Linux/macOS, use* `$ source activate aind`
+    * *For conda versions prior to 4.6 on Linux/macOS, use:*

+        `$ source activate aind`

-    * *For conda versions prior to 4.6 on Windows, use* `$ activate aind`
+    * *For conda versions prior to 4.6 on Windows, use:*

+        `$ activate aind`